slcs-jsc/airs/README.md

-# AIRS Code Collection (ACO2)
+# AIRS Code Collection

-This repository provides a collection of codes for the analysis of NASA's Atmospheric InfraRed Sounder (AIRS) observations.
+This repository provides a collection of codes for the analysis of observations of NASA's Atmospheric InfraRed Sounder (AIRS).

 ## Installation